Louisa County High School: History

 Louisa County High School was created by the consolidation of Louisa, Mineral and Apple Grove high schools, opening for classes in 1940.
 The high school was integrated in fall 1969.

 The largest class in LCHS history was the Class of 2009, which graduated 358 students.

 The 2011 Virginia earthquake caused significant damage to the school.
 Following an investigation, the building was condemned.
 As a temporary measure, the high school students shared the middle school for the next several months.
 High school students attended on Monday, Wednesday and Friday, while middle school students attended Tuesday, Thursday and every other Saturday.
 As this was going on, a system of modular buildings were set up in the high school parking lot.
 From 1 February, the high school students began attending class in the modular buildings.
 The new Louisa County High School opened in August 2015 in time for the start of the 2015 school year.

 Curriculum

 The high school offers courses in a wide variety of departments, including alternative education, career & technical education, English, fine arts, foreign language, guidance, mathematics, physical education, science, social studies and special education.

 The school also offers several Advanced Placement Program (AP) classes and dual-enrollment courses with both J. Sargeant Reynolds Community College and Piedmont Virginia Community College.

 Extracurricular activities

-Student groups and activities at Louisa County High School include anime club, band, Ex Libris, FBLA, FCCLA, FFA, SCA, fishing club, foreign language club, gospel choir, guitar club, HOSA, Impact club, Interact, juggling club, National Art Honor Society, National Honor Society, newspaper, Odyssey of the Mind, Renaissance club, Scholastic Bowl, SkillsUSA, SCUBA Club, Student Organization for Developing Attitudes, Thespians, Tri-M, TSA, Varsity Club and yearbook.
+Student groups and activities at Louisa County High School include anime club, band, Ex Libris, FBLA, FCCLA, FFA, SCA, GSA, foreign language club, HOSA, Impact club, Interact, National Art Honor Society, National Honor Society, newspaper, Odyssey of the Mind, Scholastic Bowl, SkillsUSA, SCUBA Club, Student Organization for Developing Attitudes, Thespians, Tri-M, TSA, Varsity Club and yearbook.